Plondone/qPCR/README.md

 3    | A3            | Sample 1    | Gene 2    | 18.98

-## Annotation file (if necessary)
+## Annotation file

-Sometimes you have more variables then only one.
-In this case an annotation file can become handy.
+To plot groups, you need to create an annotation file.
 Here is an example of how it should look:

 Sample Name | Condition | Mouse | ...
 ----------|-----------|-----------|------